Health Care Connect

 • How am I compensated for taking patients off the Health Care Connect list?

-• Complex Vulnerable New Patient Fee
+• Complex-Vulnerable New Patient Fee

 • Mother Newborn New Patient Fee